Back to top

 Diagnosis of bowel cancer

-If your GP thinks your symptoms need further investigation, they’ll refer you to a specialist.
-This may be a medical consultant who specialises in bowel conditions (gastroenterologist) or a surgeon who specialises in diseases of the large bowel (colorectal surgeon).
+If the GP thinks your symptoms need further investigation, they’ll refer you to a specialist.
+This may be a medical consultant who specialises in bowel conditions (colorectal specialist).
+Your specialist may suggest some of the following tests.

 If these tests find you have bowel cancer, you’ll need further tests to find the size and position of the cancer, and to check if it has spread.
-This is called staging and may include ultrasound, CT and MRI scans.
+This is called staging and may include CT and MRI scans.

 Screening for bowel cancer

 The screening kit, called the faecal immunochemical test (FIT), is sent to you to do at home.
 The test can detect small amounts of blood in your poo that you may not normally notice.
 It doesn't diagnose bowel cancer – but the results will show whether or not you need to have any further tests.
+If you have an abnormal screening result, you’ll be offered a colonoscopy.

 Treatment of bowel cancer

 If you find out you have bowel cancer early on, it may be possible to cure it.
-If you’re diagnosed later and the cancer has spread, the focus of treatment may be on prolonging your life and reducing symptoms.
+If you’re diagnosed later and the cancer has spread, the focus of treatment may be on prolonging your life and reducing your symptoms.

 Surgery

 If possible, your medical team will aim to remove the cancer with bowel surgery.
-This may be with keyhole (laparoscopic) surgery, which means the surgeon will insert tiny instruments into several small cuts in your tummy, to perform the surgery.
+This may be keyhole (laparoscopic) surgery, which means the surgeon will insert tiny instruments into several small cuts in your tummy, to perform the surgery.
 Or you may need to have open surgery, where your surgeon will make one large cut in your tummy.

 A stoma is usually temporary and can be reversed a few months later in another operation.
 But sometimes, if a lot of your bowel has been removed, a permanent stoma may be necessary.
 Most people won’t need this, but your surgeon will be able to let you know how likely it is for you.
 If you do need a stoma, a nurse will visit you after your operation to discuss with you how to care for your stoma.